567-labs/kura/docs/getting-started/quickstart.md

 ### Visualization

+> **What's happening here**: The visualization function takes the processed clusters and displays them as an organized tree structure showing the relationships between different conversation themes.

 The final step displays the results in a format that makes it easy to understand how conversations have been organized.
 Kura provides multiple visualization styles to suit different needs and contexts.

-> **💡 What's happening here**: The visualization function takes the processed clusters and displays them as an organized tree structure showing the relationships between different conversation themes.

 ```python
 visualise_pipeline_results(projected_clusters, style="basic")